Balanced Diet Calories: Calories, Foods to Eat and Avoid, and More

 What is a Balanced diet?

-• A Balanced diet contains essential nutrients like carbohydrates, protein fats, vitamins and minerals.
+• A Balanced diet contains essential nutrients like carbohydrates, protein fats, vitamins, minerals and water.

 • It helps in maintaining healthy body weight and prevents obesity.

-• Due to the correct amount of Nutrition present in the balanced diet, the energy levels are consistent throughout the day which increases productivity.
+• The correct amount of nutrition present in the balanced diet helps in consistent energy levels throughout the day, increasing productivity.

-• It ensures that proper digestion is taking place and prevents issues like constipation and bloating.
+• It ensures that proper digestion takes place and prevents issues like constipation and bloating.

-• Also, helps in maintaining strong bones and teeth due to the presence of calcium and vitamin D in the diet.
+• It also helps in maintaining strong bones and teeth due to the presence of calcium and vitamin D in the diet.

 NEET Highest Scoring Chapters & Topics